 Historic Joy Kogawa House

 is located in British Columbia, Canada.
 This residency is available to Canadian writers who have published two books and have previous teaching and public speaking experience.
 Residencies typically run for two months, at a time convenient to the writer.
 Writers may apply for remuneration through the Canada Council or other arts council.
-Applications for residencies in 2020 close on 28 February.
+Applications for residencies are expected to open on 1 February and close on 28 February.

 Jack Kerouac Writer in Residence Project

 provides four residencies a year to writers living anywhere in the world.
 Each residency consists of approximately a three-month stay in Orlando, Florida, in the cottage where Jack Kerouac wrote his novel Dharma Bums.
 Utilities and a food stipend of US$1000 are included.
 Applications for the 2020-2021 residencies close on 15 March.

 is located in a remote, rustic wilderness in Maine, halfway between Mount Desert National Park and Campobello Island.
 A committee of independent jurors will select 16 writers (from fiction, poetry, drama and non-fiction) for inclusion in the program which runs in June and July.
 If accepted, a $125 residency fee is payable, though a small number of scholarships are available.
 Applications close on 15 March.